Board of Directors Bios - Families USA Skip to Main Content

 A native of Tulsa, Oklahoma, she earned her B.A. and M.A. in Political Science with an emphasis in public policy and public administration from Oklahoma State University.
 Latisha is the proud parent of one son, as well as aunt to numerous nieces and nephews.
 She enjoys reading, traveling, and watching sports with her family.

-Latisha joined the Board in 2023 and is a member of the Finance Committee, the Governance Committee, and the Program Committee.
+Latisha joined the Board in 2023 and is the Secretary of the Board.
+She is a member of the Executive Committee, Finance Committee, Governance Committee, and Program Committee.

 Maria Lemus